Chrissie Jackson

 Chrissie redirects the net proceeds from Conservation Force’s Nonprofit Enhancement Permitting Division to needful projects in the primary Elephant, Lion and leopard Range Countries.
 The same for many millions of dollars of Black Rhino contributions that are fully funneled back to Namibia’s Product Trust Fund.
 John does the pioneering permitting while Chrissie administers the dedicated funding.

-Chrissie is the Past Head of the U.S. Delegation of the International Council of Wildlife Conservation (CIC).
+Chrissie is the Past Head of the U.S. Delegation of the International Council of Wildlife Conservation (CIC) in Budapest.
 She served for more than a decade when the CIC was headquartered in Paris, France then Budapest, Hungary.

 She is past-President of the Sables of Safari Club International and served as a Vice-President on SCI's Executive Committee for two terms.
 She also served as President of the Louisiana Chapter of SCI, then the Regional Representative Director.
 She continues to serve on the Board of the Sables of Safari Club International, +30 years.